gbv/beaconspec/beacon.md

     EMPTY        =  *WHITESPACE LINEBREAK

-The BEACON text file SHOULD start with a fixed meta field:

-     START       =  "#FORMAT:" +WHITESPACE "BEACON" *WHITESPACE LINEBREAK

 A meta line specifies a [meta field](#meta-fields) and its value.
 Meta field names MUST be given in uppercase letters.
 All meta lines with `METAFIELD` not one of the field names defined in this specification, SHOULD be ignored.